gve-sw/gve_devnet_meraki_org_day0_network_setup/README.md

 MERAKI_API_KEY="API key goes here"
 ORG_ID="Org ID goes here"
 ```
 4. Specify the name of the `Configuration File` holding network configurations in `config.py` (the file **MUST** be located in `configs` directory).
+This can also be done via a CLI argument (see usage section).
 Depending on the file extension (.json, .xlsx), the code will process the file differently:
 ```python
 NETWORKS_JSON_FILE_NAME = "day0_config_example.json"
 ```